mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - query posts by tag
 [x] - comments for FB + likes
-[x] - search post feature (make sure it works with pagination) [---] - markdown preview in admin and/or front-end
+[x] - search post feature (make sure it works with pagination) [x] - make images added through url responsive
+[x] - markdown preview in templates
+[--x] - make your own markdown preview
+[--x] - bug in the models - how long does it take to read a post [---] - add content-markdown class to the preview form in the -> new post form [ ! ] - !bug - code snippets not rendering correctly in templates [ ] - markdown preview in admin
 [ ] - make suggestions for similar posts
 [ ] - my own comments on site
 [ ] - query the latest posts and display them